euwars/browser-ios/brave/README.md

 ## Contribution Notes

-The main branch is brave-master, the master is Mozilla's master.
-If this is too confusing I can remove that master, it isn't absolutely necessary for merging.

 Most of the code is in the brave/ directory.
 The primary design goal has been to preserve easy merging from Firefox iOS upstream, so hopefully code changes outside of that dir are minimal.

 To find changes outside of brave/, look for #if BRAVE / #if !BRAVE (#if/#else/#endif is supported by Swift).